jonnonz1/nz-statute-book/acts/public/1992/finance-act-no-2-1992.md

 (1) In this section,—
   - **authorised scheme** means any scheme whose preparation and carrying into effect was authorised under the empowering section
   - **the empowering section** means section 6 of the Maori Affairs Amendment Act 1974
-  - **the training Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of Part 21 of the Education Act 1989.
+  - **the training Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of subpart 5 of Part 5 of the Education and Training Act 2020.
 (2) Amendment(s) incorporated in the Act(s).
 (3) The repeal of the empowering section by subsection (2) does not limit or affect— (a) any direction given by the Minister of Maori Affairs—